anttisalonen/progbook/rst/js.rst

    :language: html
    :linenos:

-This example introduces a few concepts:
+The code in this example isn't very useful as a whole but includes different snippets which are needed for our guessing game:

 * A random floating point number between 0 and 1 can be obtained by calling Math.random()
 * Numbers can be rounded down by using Math.floor()
 * HTML tag <input> with type="text" introduces a text box, the value of which can be read using JavaScript.

-To be clear, with JavaScript we can change the HTML, i.e. what the user sees, based on logic (code).
-Our JavaScript code can *read* user input by reading the values stored in the *Document Object Model* (DOM), e.g. by reading the variable of a text field using document.getElementById("guess").value.
-Similarly our JavaScript code can *write* to the DOM, i.e. modify what the user sees e.g. by changing the value of a variable such as document.getElementById("paragraph").innerHTML.
-By reading user input from DOM and making changes to DOM, we can build interactive web pages.

 Now we have everything we need to put our game together.
 What we'll need is:

-1) Some JS logic to generate the number and check the guess against the number the computer is thinking of
+1) Some JS logic to generate the random number
-2) A field where to input what the guess is
+2) A text field where to input what the guess is
 3) A button indicating we'd like to make a guess
+4) More JS logic to check the guess against the number the computer is thinking of
-4) Text indicating whether our guess is correct or not
+5) Text indicating whether our guess is correct or not

 You may need to debug JavaScript, for example if you make a typo, causing your program to not run correctly.
 How to debug JavaScript depends on your browser.
 For example with Chrome, you can hit F12 to bring up the developer information panel.
 This shows any JavaScript errors, for example.
 You'll also need to store the value to be guessed as a global variable, that is, outside any function.
 This ensures the value will stay persistent.

 *Exercise*: Implement the guessing game.
 Good luck!
-Once you're done, or if you get stuck, you can take a look at the appendix to see an example implementation.
+Once you're done, or if you get stuck, you can take a look at the "Solutions to exercises" section on the book home page to see an example implementation.

 *Exercise*: Have the program count the number of guesses, and display the total number at the end.